openFyde/getting-started/README.md

 * To provide an open-source codebase that everybody can use to build and improve openFyde on various platforms.
 * To provide a path that some users/developers can port hardware drivers that openFyde/FydeOS does not currently have.
-* To provide a platform for developers/groups/companies that are interested to use openFyde as the foundation of the OS of its hardware.
+* To provide a platform for developers/groups/companies that are interested in using openFyde as the foundation of the OS of its hardware.
 * This project does not aim to provide support for Chromium OS itself.
-If you find bugs and glitches, please report to [crbugs](https://bugs.chromium.org/p/chromium/issues/list); if you have further queries regarding Chromium OS, please revert to one of the official Chromium related [Google groups](https://www.chromium.org/developers/technical-discussion-groups).
+If you find bugs and glitches, please report them to [crbugs](https://bugs.chromium.org/p/chromium/issues/list); if you have further queries regarding Chromium OS, please revert to one of the official Chromium-related [Google groups](https://www.chromium.org/developers/technical-discussion-groups).

 ### About the openFyde project

 openFyde refers to a collection of projects and repositories working together to serve a unified goal.

-Due to the sheer complexity of any Linux based operating system, openFyde is organised as many individual repositories with every single one serving a distinctive purpose.
+Due to the sheer complexity of any Linux-based operating system, openFyde is organised as many individual repositories with every single one serving a distinctive purpose.
 You will also need the entirety of Chromium OS source code to continue working on openFyde, as openFyde and Chromium OS basically share the same codebase.
 There are also quite a large number of dependencies all over the place.

-In consequence of the above, openFyde in GitHub is managed as an "organisation" with necessary repositories inside.
+As a consequence of the above, openFyde in GitHub is managed as an "organisation" with necessary repositories inside.
 This current repository does not contain any actual source code and only serves for introductory and guidance purposes.

-As a downstream fork of Chromium OS, openFyde does not intend to be the rivalry of Chromium OS.
-We are open to contributing works back to the upstream and making Chromium OS a better operating system.
+As a downstream fork of Chromium OS, openFyde does not intend to be the rival of Chromium OS.
+We are open to contributing work back to the upstream and making Chromium OS a better operating system.

 The code and document in openFyde are the result of works by the people of the openFyde team in Fyde Innovations.